 - Does my current plan cover local walk-in clinic visits, emergency room visits and specialty provider referrals?

 - Does my current plan have a high deductible that needs to be met before full coverage begins?

 Student Accident and Sickness Insurance Plan

 If you don't have coverage or if your coverage isn't adequate, you will need to enroll in the Student Accident and Sickness Insurance Plan.
-The Plan is underwritten by the United States Fire Insurance Company and managed by Gallagher Koster.
+The Plan is underwritten by Harvard Pilgrim Health care Insurance Company (HPHC) and managed by Gallagher Student Health & Special Risk.

 Conversely, if your current health insurance plan is comparable, you are not required to purchase the Student Accident and Sickness Insurance Plan.

-Stonehill College's Student Injury and Sickness Insurance Plan is underwritten by Harvard Pilgrim Health care Insurance Company (HPHC) and is managed by Gallagher Koster, located in Quincy, Massachusetts.
-An online brochure describing the plan in its entirety will be available soon and a member of the Gallagher Koster team will be present at the June Orientation to answer any questions.
+Stonehill College's Student Injury and Sickness Insurance Plan is underwritten by Harvard Pilgrim Health care Insurance Company (HPHC) and is managed by Gallagher Student Health & Special Risk, located in Quincy, Massachusetts.
+An online brochure describing the plan in its entirety will be available soon and a member of the Gallagher Student Health & Special Risk team will be present at the June Orientation to answer any questions.
 Some basic points of coverage include the following:

 - This is a PPO plan with In-Network providers covered at 90% and Out-of-Network providers covered at 70%.

-- This plan has an overall plan maximum benefit of $500,000 per policy year with low deductibles and co-payments.
+- This plan has no overall plan maximum benefit.

 - Coverage includes hospitalization, surgery, prescription drugs, diagnostic testing and lab work, emergency care, mental health, and substance abuse services.